HarleyBartles/switch-rom-packer/README.md

 - The Makefile is wired so the packer can set `APP_TITLE/APP_AUTHOR/APP_VERSION/ICON` and populate **RomFS** for each ROM build automatically.
 - Icon cache is stored under `~/.switch-rom-packer/cache/icons/`.
+- `tools/hacbrewpack/` is vendored as a submodule (pinned release).
 - Tests and simple fixtures live under `test/`.

 Contributions welcome — see [CONTRIBUTING.md](CONTRIBUTING.md) and our [Code of Conduct](CODE_OF_CONDUCT.md).